James E. Agnew: Political career

 In 1931, Agnew ran for Boston City Council in Ward 21.
 He finished second in the eight candidate race behind incumbent James Hein.

 In 1933, he was elected to represent Brighton.
 In 1938 he was nominated by Governor Charles F. Hurley for the position of director of Fisheries and Game.
 Agnew chose to remain on the council, but stated that he would not run for reelection.
 He was confirmed by the Massachusetts Governor's Council on January 3, 1939.
 That same day, he was a candidate for city council president.
-His election was opposed a group of eight freshmen councilors and one second term member (Mildred Harris), who voted for William J. Galvin.
+His election was opposed a group of eight freshmen councilors and one second term member (Mildred M. Harris), who voted for William J. Galvin.
 Agnew and Galvin each had nine votes, while the three Republican councilors refused to vote for either.

 Agnew withdrew from the race on January 13, citing his added duties as Fish and Game Commissioner.
 He backed George A. Murray, who went on to win the presidency on the 11th ballot.
 In 1942, Agnew was the Democratic nominee for Massachusetts Attorney General.
 He lost to Republican Robert T. Bushnell 56% to 43%.
 During World War II, Agnew served as a special assistant United States attorney investigating war fraud.
 In 1945, Governor Maurice J. Tobin nominated Agnew for the position of conservation commissioner.

 Agnew refused the appointment and two months later accepted the position of corporation council of Boston.
 In 1950 he was a candidate for clerk of the Supreme Judicial Court for Suffolk County.
 The sixteen-candidate race was won by Chester A. Dolan Jr.